mdhasantaraque/the-maritime-client/README.md

 14. Statically create blog component.
 15. Uses UserContext, routes and PrivateRoute.
 16. Onclick using to create a toast for eny success and error.
-17. Added environment variable.
+17. Added dark/ligth toggle.

+18. Environment variable to hide the firebase key.
-18. Also uses toggle for dark mode.
+19. Also uses toggle for dark mode.
-19. Make sure all component is responsive.
+20. Make sure all component is responsive.
-20. At last updated README file.
+21. At last updated README file.
-21. Installed file are : i. react-router-dom, ii.
+22. Installed file are : i. react-router-dom, ii.
 Tailwind, iii.
 React Icon, iv.
 React toastify,
     v.
 Daisy UI,
     vi. cors
+    vii.toggle-switch
     etc.